esaraee/Savoias-Dataset/README.md

 ## Usage

-First git clone the repositoty:
+git clone the repositoty:
 ```
 git clone https://github.com/esaraee/Savoias-Dataset.git
 ```
 1420 images of the SAVOIAS dataset are located in the respective 7 categories the belong to in **Images** folder.
 In addition, if researchers are interested to find the original name of the images they can use the Name_Mapping folder to retreive those.
-The ground truth for the SAVOIAS images is located in **Ground truth** folder.
+The visual complexity ground-truth scores for the SAVOIAS images is located in **Ground truth** folder.

 ### Baseline Comparison for SAVOIAS Dataset